LiDDA: Data Driven Attribution at LinkedIn: LiDDA System

 Positional encodings are not sufficient for our domain where marketing engagements are generated with irregular patterns and not across fixed intervals.
 For example, the time between an impression and the following click may be a few seconds while the time between two impressions could be days.
 We capture these irregular differences by representing the time difference between interactions as a discrete interval.
 For LinkedIn use cases, we use days as the interval unit since the look-back-window is limited to a few months based on business requirements.

-Each touchpoint has a time interval relative to the final conversion state in the path, encoded by days as $D$ with a corresponding learnt embedding $E_D$.
-Due to the strong seasonality of our marketing data, we also learn embeddings \(E_{DOW}\) corresponding to DOW encoding of each touchpoints.
+Each touchpoint has a time interval relative to the final conversion state in the path, encoded by days as $D$ with a corresponding learned embedding $E_D$.
+Due to the strong seasonality of our marketing data, we also learn embeddings \(E_{DOW}\) corresponding to DOW encoding of each touchpoint.

 We combine all the embeddings together for each touchpoint as: $concat(E_{MCID}, E_{T}) + E_{D} + {E_{DOW}} + tAPE$.